Managing side effects

 During cancer treatment, you may lose your appetite.
 This could be because you feel sick, you are too tired to eat, or foods taste different.
 This usually does not last long.

-If you have diabetes and cannot eat enough, your blood sugar may drop too low.
-This can lead to hypoglycaemia (a hypo).
 It is important to know the early signs of a hypo, so you can treat it quickly.
 Make sure your family and friends also know the symptoms, so they can help you.
+We have more information about the symptoms of a hypo and how to manage it.

 Tips to help improve your appetite

 • Eat small amounts as often as possible.
-If you find your appetite is better at certain times of the day, try to plan your meals for then.
-You may need to change when you take your diabetes medicines.
+If your appetite is better at certain times of the day, try to plan your meals for then.

 • Eat your meals slowly.
 Chew the food well and relax for a bit after each meal.
+We have more information about coping if you are struggling to eat because of a sore mouth.

 Bigger appetite than normal

 Some medicines, such as steroids, may make you want to eat much more than usual.
 It is important to try to eat healthy foods as much as possible.
-Try to avoid foods that are high in carbohydrates and sugar, such as biscuits and sweets.
+A balanced and healthy diet will help you manage your blood sugar level and avoid putting on too much weight.

-Diabetes UK has more information and recipes to help you try to maintain a healthy weight.
+We have more information to help you cope with eating problems.
+Diabetes UK also has information and recipes to help you try to maintain a healthy weight.

 • helping the body use insulin more effectively